 A Residential Lease Deed is a document that outlines the rights and responsibilities of a landlord and tenant when a residential property is being rented.
 In the most basic landlord-tenant relationship, including those landlord-tenant relationships that exist between friends or family members, having a written lease that outlines all of the terms and conditions of the rental is a necessity.
 With rental properties, so much can happen between the parties that having everything agreed to in hard copy beforehand will make any disputes down the line a lot easier to deal with.
-Further, in some situations it is necessary to list the terms and conditions in writing as stipulated under the Transfer of Property Act, 1882 and Registration Act, 1908 of India.
+Further, in some situations, it is necessary to list the terms and conditions in writing as stipulated under the Transfer of Property Act, 1882 and the Registration Act, 1908 of India.

 In a lease, basic information about the rental property - such as rent payments, security deposit information, charges for maintenance and utilities etc.- will be listed by the landlord such that the tenants are aware of their obligations.
 Additionally, the lease should also list out obligations of the landlord such as payment of property taxes and carrying out of repairs on the property being leased.

 Leases can be short-term (a few months) to long-term (a year or more) and are used for all different types of rental properties, such as homes and apartments.
 A residential lease agreement is a legally binding contract for both parties.
 It is important to note that if the period of lease is more than 11 months, the lease deed needs to be registered before the jurisdictional sub-registrar as per the terms of the Registration Act, 1908.
 If the lease deed is not registered, it will not be admissible as evidence in case a dispute arises between the parties to the lease.

 How to use this document?

 This Lease Deed will help the users set forth all the required facts and obligations for rental of a property.
 In this document, all basic information, such as tenant and landlord names, addresses, and dates of the lease can be listed.
 More detailed information can also be included.